CaskAle/iot-workshop/README.md

 # IoT Workshop

 The Internet of Things (IoT) links physical things, such as weather sensors and smartphones, to applications.
 The connection allows applications to provide functionality based on the information it can derive from the things that are connected.
 IoT has applications across many industries, including government, insurance, energy, and smart homes.
-In this workshop you will work with IBM Cloud, Node-RED, Watson IoT, and a Raspberry Pi to build the foundation of an application that uses sensor data, such as temperature, humidity, and barometric pressure.
+In this workshop you will work with IBM Cloud, Node-RED, and a Raspberry Pi to build the foundation of an application that uses sensor data, such as temperature, humidity, and barometric pressure.
 You will explore ways in which you can programatically control devices based upon these sensor readings.

 ## Objectives

-The purpose of this workshop is to get you started working with IBM Cloud, Node-RED, Watson IoT, and a Raspberry Pi.
+The purpose of this workshop is to get you started working with IBM Cloud, Node-RED, the Internet of Things service, and a Raspberry Pi.

-- First, you will use a tool called Node-RED to create an application on the Raspberry Pi that collects sensor information (temperature, humidity, and barometric pressure).
+- First, you will use a tool called [Node-RED](https://nodered.org/) to create an application on the Raspberry Pi that collects sensor information (temperature, humidity, and barometric pressure).
-- Following that, you will register the Raspberry Pi as an device in the IBM Cloud Watson IoT service.
+- Following that, you will register the Raspberry Pi as an device in the IBM Cloud [Internet of Things service](https://cloud.ibm.com/services/iotf-service).
 - Finally, Node-RED application in the IBM CLoud that will store and act on the sensor data it receives from the Raspberry Pi.

 Two sets of instructions are provided for this workshop.
 If you have prior experience and would like to try and complete the exercise on your own, follow the [Advanced path](#advanced-path).
 Otherwise, if you prefer a more guided approach, choose the [Guided path](#guided-path).